Calls, team meetings, and partner conversations, transcribed and filed by participant, automatically.

 Because local-first means your data stays on your machine and your keys never touch our servers.
 It also means you own it.
 SaaS would be easier for us to bill, but worse for you.

 If you are under roughly $5K a month, this is probably early.
-If you are doing 6 figures or more with a real team or ready to scale, Enterprise is built for that.
-The discovery call exists to tell you honestly whether it fits.
+If you are doing six figures or more with a real team or ready to scale, this is built for you.
+Your first session is where we figure out honestly whether it fits, and you only ever risk one $200 session to find out.

 Yes, on install day, by screen-share, while you watch the whole time.
 You can end the session in one click.
 Your API keys are entered by you, stored on your machine, and never sent to us.